uoregon-libraries/newspaper-curation-app/hugo/content/setup/user-setup.md

 description: Creating a new NCA administrative user
 ---

-Newspaper Curation App - User Setup
-===

-First-time Setup
----

-Once the applications are installed and configured, start the NCA server in debug mode:
+Once the applications are installed and configured, you'll need an admin user.
+Start the NCA server in debug mode:

     ./bin/server -c ./settings --debug